BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 ## MOVING

-We will physics ray-cast to group 1 and check if it hit plane, if it do than update building position to ray's hit location every frame.
+We will want to move building across ground to be able to place it wherever we like.
+For doing that, we will physics ray-cast to group 1 and check if it hit plane, if it do than update building position to ray's hit location every frame.

 <!-- tabs:start -->